 In general, a new boiler unit could run anywhere from $1,200 to $5,000+, and that doesn’t include installation.
 With installation, a combi boiler will cost an average of $3,500 to $10,000+, and a conventional boiler could cost $5,000 – $10,000+ or more.

-Other than installation, the major factors that will impact the cost of a new boiler are the type of boiler, the capacity, and the energy efficiency.
+Other than installation, the major factors that will impact the cost of a new boiler include the fuel type, capacity, whether it’s a conventional/combi/condensing unit, efficiency, additional technologies, warranty, and more.
 Larger and more energy-efficient boilers will generally be the most expensive.

 For example, condensing boilers tend to be among the priciest boilers because they have high-efficiency ratings and large capacities.